box/box-java-sdk-samples/box-webhook-aws/README.md

 You will need to create an application that supports App Users.
 Steps are described [here](https://docs.box.com/docs/configuring-box-platform).

 During the process you have created private key.
 This key is needed by the Box SDK to authenticate yourself and your App Users.
-Copy your private key file into `config` directory of the sample root.

 ###  Setup AWS Environment